-The defence of honest and reasonable mistake of fact is a defence open in many statutory offences and requires the defendant to meet what is called an “evidentiary burden”.
+The defence of honest and reasonable mistake of fact is a defence open in many offences and requires the defendant to meet what is called an “evidentiary burden”.

 The defence has three elements: